breck7/brecksblog/readme.markdown

 - File permissions.
 Your file permissions have to be set correctly.
 Make sure the directory is writeable during install and index.php is writeable if you want to use the updater.
 - Mod_rewrite.
 You need mod_rewrite enabled for it to work.
 - Untested.
 This software has not been thoroughly tested.
+Unit tests on various platforms coming soon.
 - Password.
 If someone guesses your password, they can change your posts and settings.
-- Brute force password guessing.
-There is no protection yet against brute force guessing attempts.
 - Things that may break it: posts with the same timestamp or name.
 Having lots of posts.
 Getting lots of traffic while editing.
 - No backups.
 There is no system yet to auto backup your posts and settings.
 This will be added.